sensible-hq/sensible-docs/readme-sync/v0/welcome/draft-zapier.md

 Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable for Sensible's extracted document data.
 Take the following steps:

-1. Create an Airtable account.
-2. In Airtable, make a new base and name it "Sensible test":
 1. Sign in or create an [Airtable account](https://airtable.com/).
 2. Navigate to the [Sensible test base](https://airtable.com/shrJOFW1mdUdaSMiV/tblpjJbsekvE6wEwr/viw4FaqsAD3uXBAmh?blocks=hide ), and click **Copy base**.